-The policy outlines purposes and guidelines in provision of email facilities, use of digital equipment and internet access to both and staff.
-The e-Safety Policy is part of the ICT Policy and should relate to other policies including those for ICT, Bullying, Child Protection, Behaviour, PSHE and citizenship.
+The policy outlines purposes and guidelines in provision of email facilities, use of digital equipment and internet access to all stakeholders.
+The Online Safety Policy is part of the ICT Policy and should relate to other policies including those for ICT, Bullying, Child Protection, Behaviour, PSHE and citizenship.

-The e-Safety Policy has been written by the school, building on government guidance.
+The Online Safety Policy has been written by the school, building on government guidance.
 It has been agreed by the senior management and approved by governors.

-The e-Safety Policy and its implementation will be reviewed annually by the Senior Management Team, the ICT coordinator, ICT technician and network manager.
+The Online Safety Policy and its implementation will be reviewed annually by the Senior Management Team, the ICT coordinator, ICT technician and network manager.